voodoofugu/morphing-scroll/README.md

         This parameter defines the spacing between the list items and their wrapper, effectively increasing the width or height of the scrollable area.<br />
         <br />
         ✦ Note:<br />
-        It can be 1 number or an array of 2 or 4 numbers in pixels.</em><br />
+        Can be 1 number or an array of 2 or 4 numbers in pixels.</em><br />
         <br />
         <b>Example:</b>